MathsJam/mathsjam-site/gathering/archive/2017/index.md

 #### Zoe Griffiths: A discourse on e

-[Zoe](https://twitter.com/zoelgriffiths) impresively recites from memory a humerous poem she wrote about the [base of the natural logarithm](https://en.wikipedia.org/wiki/E_(mathematical_constant)) which told of the life of e.
+[Zoe](https://twitter.com/zoelgriffiths) impresively recites from memory a humorous poem she wrote about the [base of the natural logarithm](https://en.wikipedia.org/wiki/E_(mathematical_constant)) which told of the life of e.

 #### Phil Chaffe: Maths Jammin' - Writing a song for the Maths Jam Jam